cooldude1434/vertexsearch_chat/README.md

-# Fix My Car - Vertex AI Search
+# RAg - Vertex AI Search

 This guide walks through how to deploy the Fix My Car app to GKE, using Vertex AI Search as the grounding data store.